Dad's ULTIMATE Fastpass+ Cheatsheet

 So let's break down Dad's Ultimate FastPass+ Cheatsheet.

-We have listed all the attractions that offer FastPass+ broken down by park.
-Then we list which attractions you -
+We have listed all the attractions that offer FastPass+ broken down by park, then by Tier 1 or Tier 2.
+Then we marked which attractions you need most and least -

 All of these terms are relative.
 Let's take them one at a time.